 The first two reasons include the inability to come to terms with the diagnosis.

 There are many misconceptions about this mental disease that need to be debunked.
 Here are some of the most common to clear the air.

 27. 64% of US adults believe that schizophrenics have split personalities.

 Among the many misconceptions about this condition is that people with schizophrenia act as if they were two different people.
 In fact, what schizophrenia patients suffer from are delusions and disturbed perception of reality.

-Another myth is that schizophrenia patients are unable to function in social situations.
-However, judging by schizophrenia stats from the National Alliance on Mental Illness, 50% of US adults diagnosed with this mental health issue can improve their condition and be productive members of society.
+However, judging by stats on schizophrenia from the National Alliance on Mental Illness, 50% of US adults diagnosed with this mental health issue can improve their condition and be productive members of society.
 What is more, work helps their condition.

 Schizophrenia is a serious brain disorder in which a person loses touch with reality.
 According to schizophrenia facts, symptoms vary both in type and severity.
 Nevertheless, they can still impair a person’s ability to fit into society, have a job, and a normal lifestyle.

 Sadly, people affected by this mental health disorder need lifelong treatment and are constantly stigmatized because of their condition.